AdguardTeam/github-stats/README.md

 CLI App that polls data from GitHub REST API, stores it and gives analysis on contributors activity for given repository.

+Examples of Github Actions for these scripts can be found in `examples` folder.

 ## How to install

 ```